fullstack-lang/gong/README.md

 ## About Gong

-Gong is about making fullstack development more *fun* and less *boring*.

-What is *fun* and *boring* in full stack development ?
-- *Fun* stuff:
-  - business logic and gui design.
-- *Boring* stuff:
-  - database structure/access
-  - API controllers
-  - standard Angular Material Components
-  - documentation with UML diagrams
-- *Very boring* stuff:
-  - maintaining *boring* stuff

-Gong is a set of 2 compilers:
+Gong (go + ng) is a framework for rapid web application development (full stack) based on go for the back-end and angular for the front-end.

+The code in a gong stack is organized in a predefined directory structures.
+At the top are 2 directories `go` for the go code and `ng` for the angular code.
+The data model of the web application is in the `go/models` directory.

+github.com/fullstack-lang/gong is the repository for the code generation tool.

-- `gongc` (in go/gongc), a compiler that compiles the business logic written in `go`, extracts some elements in a `gong` language and generates the *boring* stuff in `go` and `ng`.
+It is mainly a compilers, `gongc` (in go/gongc), a compiler that compiles the business logic written in `go`, extracts some elements in a `gong` language and generates code in `go` and `ng` directories.

-- `gongdoc` (https://github.com/fullstack-lang/gongdoc), a compiler that enable UML diagram editing of `gong` code (the subset of `go` that is understood b `gongc`). `gongdoc`  is similar to `godoc` in its functionning ad also generates `svg` files from the diagram definition.

-Gong stands for "`go` + `ng`".
-At its root, every gong stack has a `go` directory for the go backend code and `ng` directory for the angular frontend code.

 ## Prerequisite